makersacademy/acebook-rails-template/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+A link to the app in production: https://team-tela.herokuapp.com/